WordPress/wpcs-docs/wordpress-coding-standards/php.md

 When formatting SQL statements you may break it into several lines and indent if it is sufficiently complex to warrant it.
 Most statements work well as one line though.
 Always capitalize the SQL parts of the statement like `UPDATE` or `WHERE`.

 Functions that update the database should expect their parameters to lack SQL slash escaping when passed.
-Escaping should be done as close to the time of the query as possible, preferably by using `$wpdb-&gt;prepare()`
+Escaping should be done as close to the time of the query as possible, preferably by using `$wpdb->prepare()`

-`$wpdb-&gt;prepare()` is a method that handles escaping, quoting, and int-casting for SQL queries.
+`$wpdb->prepare()` is a method that handles escaping, quoting, and int-casting for SQL queries.
 It uses a subset of the `sprintf()` style of formatting.
 Example :

 ```php
 $var = "dangerous'"; // raw data that may or may not need to be escaped